 At present we don't have the facilities to deal with collecting food waste from residents in Bridgnorth and Oswestry.

 Where can I order caddy liners from?

-Please ensure they display the seedling logo below to ensure they are compostable.
+You can purchase caddy liners online from local retailers and supermarkets.
+Please ensure they display the seedling logo below to ensure that they're compostable.

 Can I use plastic bags to line my caddy?